Kikkers/Factorio_Smart-Circuit-Systems/README.md

 Factorio: Smart-Circuit-Systems
 =========================

-Tested to work with Factorio v0.11.8 (will likely work for v0.11.x as well)

 Mod for factorio that (currently) adds six items, all capable of interacting with the circuit network:
 + A device that can switch most machines on or off on a wire condition.
 + A wire switcher that works on a wire condition.
 + A sensor for the contents of a pipe.
 + A sensor for the charge of an accumulator.
 + An electric pulse sensor, which detects the instant the connected power network switches from charging to discharging, and vice versa.
-+ A sensor for items lying on the ground and the contents of nearby (primitive) inventories.
++ A sensor for items lying on the ground and the contents of nearby (primitive) inventories, such as chests and train wagons.

+What can you do with this mod?
+A few examples:
++ Set up a train station that waits for full or empty wagons before the train can leave.
++ Set up backup steam power to activate on low power
++ Disable sections of your factory
++ Wire based logic gates
++ Fluid based logic gates (this would be a challenge)

 This mod is for the impatient, because official Factorio development will likely eventually include at least some the contents of this mod in the next major version update (and probably less hack-y)